 Challenges and countermeasures

-Only around two percent of the total number of newborns are born outside of marriage in Japan.
-Therefore, the government considers the declining marriage rate to be one of the direct factors to determine the country’s birth rate trend.
-As of 2019, about 4.8 marriages per 1,000 inhabitants were newly registered in Japan, the second-lowest historically.
+Only around two percent of all newborns are born outside of marriage in Japan.
+Therefore, the government considers the declining marriage rate a direct factor in determining the country’s birth rate trend.
+As of 2021, about 4.1 marriages per 1,000 inhabitants were registered in Japan, the lowest historically.
 Younger citizens often list financial burdens as the main argument against marriage.
 As a countermeasure, municipalities currently offer marriage funds to a newly married couple aged 34 years or younger with a low annual household income.The reluctance of young Japanese to have children is further attributed to a perceived inadequacy of child-rearing support in the country.
 Some business establishments in Japan, for example, provide no parental leave.
-Additionally, there is a high peer pressure within a company to be an “engaged employee,” and consequently, of employees with newborns, only about 83 percent of female employees and seven percent of male employees took parental leave in 2019.
-These numbers also indicate the imbalance of child-rearing responsibilities between men and women in general.
-The government promotes the active participation of fathers in parenting and proposes reforms to improve the work-life balance of employees who are parents irrespective of gender.
-Kindergarten and nursery centers also became free of charge for all children aged three to five years and for children aged zero to two years in low-income households effective from 2019.
-The shortage of nursery centers is, nonetheless, persisting, with many children across the nation still on the waiting lists to be accepted.
+Additionally, there is high peer pressure within a company to be an “engaged employee” who prioritizes work over personal circumstances.
+Consequently, of employees with newborns, only about 85 percent of female employees and 14 percent of male employees took parental leave in 2021.
+These numbers also indicate the imbalance of child-rearing responsibilities between men and women.
+To tackle this issue, the government is promoting the active participation of fathers in parenting by proposing reforms to improve the work-life balance of employees who are parents irrespective of gender.
+Kindergarten and nursery centers are free for children aged three to five years in all households, and children aged zero to two years in low-income households, effective from 2019.